 - Step 2: Use Google Maps “Street View” to virtually navigate your planned destination

 - Step 3: Check audience recommendations at Telecharge to make sure the planned event is appropriate for your kids’ age

 - Step 4: Check A View From My Seat to make sure your seats are kid-friendly

-Also don’t forget to planning a vacation checklist ideas we listed earlier.
+Also don’t forget to check out this planning a vacation checklist ideas we listed earlier.
 Whenever you are going on a trip, spend a few minutes of your time to plan your dream vacation out.

 Never stop exploring the world!
 Plan those family adventures to enjoy that quality time with your kids!
 Happy traveling!